 - Baltimore County Office of Homeland Security and Emergency Management

-- Baltimore County Executive Office, and/or elected representative’s office
+- Baltimore County Executive Office, or elected representative’s office

 - Community Representatives

 - Maryland State Police

 - Medical community, including hospitals

 - South Baltimore Industrial Mutual Aid Plan (SBIMAP)

 - Transportation industry